ZeeshanAhmad14/SocialBuzz-Data-Analysis-Project/README.md

 My Name is Zeeshan Ahmad and I am presenting you the brief summary of this project.
-I was assigned this task on Accenture Virtual Intership stimulation stimulation program by "forage" .
+I was assigned this task on "Accenture Virtual Intership" stimulation program by "forage" .

 The project is related to a company named "Social Buzz".In this project I had tried to solve the Business problem and